panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 A confusing aspect of JavaScript language you would probably hear often is `this` keyword.

-`this` &mdash; the function invocation conent &mdash; is confusing because it behaves differently depending on how the function is invoked.
+`this` &mdash; the function invocation context in JavaScript &mdash; behaves differently depending on how the function is invoked.

 So, if you have hard time in determining the value of `this` keyword in a particular situation, I've created an easy algorithm for you to follow.

-While I've tried to make the algorithm as accessible as possible, I recommend reading it multiple times.
+While I made the algorithm as accessible as possible, I recommend reading it multiple times and understand the terms that it uses.

 Then follow the examples where the algorithm is put into practice &mdash; the examples help greatly to solidify the algorithm.
-Finally, try the homework examples by yourself!
+Finally, try the homework exercises by yourself!

 Ready?
 Let's begin!